Pricing · 2 min read · By The Toolbox Pro

 The Big Expenses That Cut Into Handyman Earnings

-Meanwhile, marketing is another cost people forget about.
-A handyman website, Google ads, and apps like Thumbtack or Angi can cost $100 to $300 per month.
+Then there's marketing.
+A website, Google ads, Thumbtack, Angi.
+Another $100 to $300 each month.
 Self-employment tax adds 15.3 percent on top of net earnings.
-As a result, a handyman billing $100,000 in a year might clear $45,000 to $55,000 in actual take-home pay.
+A handyman billing $100,000 in a year might clear $45,000 to $55,000 in actual take-home.

 How Experience and Location Affect Handyman Pay